Confluentic acid: History

 In 1899, Friedrich Wilhelm Zopf reported isolating a substance from Lecidea confluens, which he named confluentin, characterised by a melting point of 147–148 C. He also found that this substance turns litmus paper red, reacts with FeCl_{3} to produce a red-brown colour, and decomposes into carbon dioxide, a volatile substance, and a phenol-like compound with a melting point of 52 °C upon interaction with alkali.
 Zopf initially proposed the formula C_{37}H_{50}O_{10} for this compound before revising it to C_{26}H_{36}O_{7}, noting the updated melting point as 154 C.

 In his 1962 report of his chemical investigations into the substance, German chemist Siegfried Huneck proposed naming it 'confluentinic acid' due to the presence of the carboxylic acid functional group, aligning with the naming conventions of other lichen products.
 Huneck described the substance as optically inactive and noted its poor solubility in petroleum ether, ethyl acetate, and acetone, but found it readily soluble in ether, benzene, and methanol.
 He noted the following colour reactions: weak brownish with alcoholic FeCl_{3} solution, blue, green, and finally violet with potassium hydroxide and chloroform upon heating, orange to orange-red with tetrazotised benzidine, and gray-violet with p-phenylenediamine; no colouration was observed with barium hydroxide.
 Huneck used elemental analysis and molecular weight determination by titration to determine the molecular formula of confluentinic acid as C_{28}H_{36}O_{8}.
 The Zeisel determination for methoxyl group analysis indicated two methoxyl groups per molecule.

-John Elix and Brian Ferguson's proposal for the total synthesis of confluentic acid in 1978 marked a significant advancement in understanding of this lichen substance, enabling scientists to better study and understand the compound's structure and biological activity without relying solely on natural extraction.
+John Elix and Brian Ferguson proposed a method for the total synthesis of confluentic acid in 1978.
 The synthesis began with the direct condensation of suitably substituted aromatic carboxylic acids and phenols, using dicyclohexylcarbodiimide.
 Key precursors involved were specially prepared benzoic acids, with protective measures for reactive groups.
 The process included steps like bromination, alkylation, and the strategic use of protecting groups for the phenol and carboxyl functionalities.
 The synthesis culminated in the removal of protecting groups and hydrogenolysis over palladised carbon to yield the desired depsides including confluentic acid.
 In 1993, G. Fegie and colleagues introduced a standardised high-performance liquid chromatographic method that enabled the separation and detection of hundreds of lichen products, confluentic acid included.